Summary

 Gender Bias in AI Systems

 In October 2018, Reuters reported that Amazon had developed and then abandoned an internal AI-based recruiting tool that systematically downgraded résumés from women (Dastin, 2018).
 The model had been trained on a decade of hiring decisions, in which successful hires were predominantly male.
 The model learned that “male” features were associated with success and penalized female indicators accordingly.
-Calibration to the training data produced systematic gender bias in output.
+Reuters’ account is reporting, not a public technical audit; it cannot establish the tool’s calibration or a general theorem about hiring.

 Jieyu Zhao and colleagues found that image captioning and activity recognition models amplified existing gender associations (Zhao et al., 2017).
 “Cooking” was associated with women in 67% of training images; the models amplified that to 84% at inference.
-The amplification is a consequence of models learning the easiest features that predict the label — and in a world where cooking is disproportionately female, “female appearance” becomes a feature that predicts “cooking.”
+The result is measured bias amplification under that dataset and evaluation; it should not be read as an application of the recidivism impossibility theorem.

-Joy Buolamwini and Timnit Gebru’s “Gender Shades” study found error rates of up to 34.7% for darker-skinned women in commercial facial recognition systems, compared to 0.8% for lighter-skinned men (Buolamwini & Gebru, 2018).
-The classifiers were calibrated on predominantly light-skinned training data.
-Calibration on the majority group produced large errors on the minority group — exactly the pattern the impossibility theorem describes.
+Joy Buolamwini and Timnit Gebru’s “Gender Shades” study found error rates of up to 34.7% for darker-skinned women in commercial gender-classification systems, compared to 0.8% for lighter-skinned men (Buolamwini & Gebru, 2018).
+The study did not establish the vendors’ training data or score calibration; it measured an intersectional error disparity.

 Hadas Kotek and colleagues tested four large language models on gender-stereotyped occupational prompts in 2023 (Kotek et al., 2023).
 The models were three to six times more likely to choose the gender-stereotyped occupation when responding to ambiguous prompts.
-The models were calibrated to human-generated text; human-generated text encodes human stereotypes.
+The result is evidence of stereotype-sensitive model behaviour, not evidence that the models were calibrated in the statistical sense used here.

 The Solutions and Their Limits